 AEGCo has substantial construction commitments to support its operations and environmental investments.
 In managing the overall construction program and in the normal course of business, AEGCo contractually commits to third-party construction vendors for certain material purchases and other construction services.
-Management forecasts approximately \$83 million of construction expenditures, excluding equity AFUDC, for 2012.
+Management forecasts approximately \$62 million of construction expenditures, excluding equity AFUDC, for 2013.
 AEGCo also purchases fuel, materials, supplies, services and property, plant and equipment under contract as part of its normal course of business.
 Certain supply contracts contain penalty provisions for early termination.
+AEGCo has no actual contractual commitments as of December 31, 2012.